-REMEDIAL MATHEMATICS (THEORY) 4H 4C
+REMEDIAL MATHEMATICS THEORY 4H 4C

-Instruction hours/ week: L: 3 T:1 P:0 Marks: Internal: 30 External: 70 Total: 100
+Marks: Internal: 30 External: 70 Total: 100 External Semester Exam: 3 Hours

 - This is an introductory course in mathematics. - This subject deals with the ntroduction to Partial fraction, Logarithm, matrices and Determinant, Analytical geometry, Calculus, differential equation and Laplace transform. - Able to Perform calculations using matrices and determinants. - Able to Solve problems using differential and integral calculus. - To Calculcate the equation for straight line and coordinates. - Students can able to apply differential equations and Laplace transformation for solving problems